JavaScriptKC/workshop/labs/Shell.md

 **Important**

 Another important detail about this example is that the variable declaration happens within the braces of the conditional statement.
 In other languages ```position``` would not be available out of the scope of the conditional block.
 However, in JavaScript, ```position``` is available outside of the statement block because of how scoping is handled in JavaScript.
 In short, JavaScript scope is at the ```function``` level.
-If you want to read more search for *variable hoisting* on Google.
+If you want to read more search for *JavaScript variable hoisting* on Google.